 3. Booking early?
 Take advantage of falling rates.

 If you’ve ever agonized over when to book your hotel (“Will the rate go down if I wait a few more days?”), there’s an app for that.
 Book with Service, and you’ll automatically get refunded any time the price drops between when you book and when you stay.
+Another option is Pruvo, which will alert you if it finds a cheaper option after you book; you can then cancel your original reservation and make a new one using the site’s own booking service.

 4. Booking late?
 Use a last-minute app.